We believe that:

 Many of us assess risk every day – when we’re driving, or in our working life.
 Risk-calculators are being developed to estimate an individual’s risk of high-grade prostate cancer.
 The calculator looks at a man’s PSA level, rectal examination findings, age, ethnicity, family history and previous history, to estimate risk.
 If the calculator finds that the risk is low, then a patient can avoid having any further investigation.
 Risk calculators have been shown to successfully reduce the number of men having invasive and painful treatment while not having an impact on the number of significant prostate cancers treated.

 Most men with a raised PSA are offered an ultrasound-guided transrectal biopsy (TRUS).
 This has 6 – 14 needles that take sample cores from the prostate.
-Unlike any other internal organ cancer biopsy testing, this is ‘blind’ – the ultrasound can only guide the needles into the gland and then provide no evidence of the exact position or size of a cancer tumour.
-The transrectal biopsy cannot reach 25% of the prostate gland at all.
+Unlike any other internal organ cancer biopsy testing, this is ‘blind’ – the ultrasound can only guide the needles into the gland and cannot reach the anterior of the prostate gland.

 The Pelican-supported unit at UCL has had excellent results and we will support further research in this area.